Today (November 5, 2015): Review of the Mandarin Oriental Bodrum Resort (Turkey).

 - The beautifully designed, three-level spa, surrounded by idyllic gardens, is one of the most impressive spa facilities that I ever visited at a hotel, at least from a design’s perspective.
 It has 5 treatment rooms, 3 beauty rooms, a VIP Suite, a couple Spa Suite, two outdoor treatment cabanas, extensive heat and water facilities, luxurious hamams with private scrub rooms, a comprehensive fitness centre featuring state-of-the-art equipment, and a large indoor swimming pool.
 The spa offers Mandarin Oriental’s signature wellness treatments.

-- With the rigorous demands of the Mandarin Oriental brand and virtually the same number of staff as there are guests (even when full), it’s not surprising that the service is impeccable.
-You will be treated like Royalty.
+- With the rigorous demands of the Mandarin Oriental brand and virtually the same number of staff as there are guests (even when full), it’s not surprising that service is impeccable at the property.
+You will be treated like royalty.

 CONS & THINGS TO KNOW